EuBIC/EuBIC2025/FullGuidelines.md

 We (EuBIC) and ETHZ believe in the [FAIR Principles for Research Software](https://doi.org/10.15497/RDA00068) (FAIR4RS Principles) and data.
 A "fresh look" is outlined [here](https://www.sciencedirect.com/science/article/pii/S2666389921000362?via%3Dihub).

-Any code developed during the hackathons should be distributed under an open-source license.
+Any code developed during the hackathons has to be distributed under a permissive open-source license.

 ## Scope